 Visiting Fort Sumter

 Fort Sumter is a National Historic Monument administered by the National Park Service.
 The monument consists of the interpretive centre at Liberty Square in Charleston and the actual fort at the mouth of the harbor which is only accessible by boat.
 The Park Service operates a ferry service to Fort Sumter that departs Liberty Square three times a day from March through November and twice a day in winter.
-Tickets cost $19.50 for adults, $17 for seniors and $12 for children.
+Tickets cost $24.00nfor adults, $22 for seniors and $16 for children.
 You can buy tickets ahead of time here.
 The stop at Fort Sumter lasts just over an hour which is just about the right amount of time to explore the place.
 Even if there wasn’t a stop at Fort Sumter, the ferry trip is a nice way to see the Charleston skyline with its many church spires.
 OK, so let’s get going.

 There’s no charge to visit the interpretive centre and even if you don’t have the time to go out to Fort Sumter, I strongly suggest you drop in to see the exhibits here.
 I couldn’t help but notice that about half the NPS employees at Fort Sumter National Monument are black.
 I also learned a lot as we waited for our allotted departure time, including this.